 “A richly rewarding listen” – The Guardian

-Despite the opening track The Barry Williams Show railing against the moral-free ways of trash TV, Up soon reveals itself to be another deeply personal statement, with birth and death being near-constant themes.
-Mostly recorded at Real World (although some initial recordings were made in Senegal, France and on a boat on the Amazon), once again Peter’s contacts book came into its own, with the likes of Peter Green, Danny Thompson, the Blind Boys, Daniel Lanois, the Black Dyke Band and Peter’s daughter Melanie all making contributions.
+Despite the first single The Barry Williams Show railing against the moral-free ways of trash TV, UP soon reveals itself to be another deeply personal statement, with birth and death being near-constant themes.
+Mostly recorded at Real World Studios (although some initial recordings were made in Senegal, France and on a boat on the Amazon), once again Peter’s contacts book came into its own, with the likes of Peter Green, Danny Thompson, The Blind Boys of Alabama, Daniel Lanois, Black Dyke Band and Peter’s daughter Melanie all making contributions.
 But the best collaboration is surely the out-of-body experience of Signal To Noise, featuring the gravity-free voice of the mighty Nusrat Fateh Ali Khan.

 “The album is a ‘bookends’ record, looking more at the beginning and the end of life than the middle.”